rupeshtiwari/rupeshtiwari.github.io/_posts/2021-02-01-publishing-jekyll-blog-post-to-dev-to-using-github-ci-cd-pipeline.md

 ---
 layout: post
-title: 'Publishing Jekyll Blog Post to DevTo using GitHub CI/CD Pipeline'
+title: "Publishing Jekyll Blog Post to DevTo using GitHub CI/CD Pipeline"
 date: '2021-02-01 15:03 -0500'
-description: 'Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions & workflow'
+description: "Learn how to publish your Jekyll Blog Post to DevTo using GitHub actions & workflow"
 tags:
   - blogs
   - jekyll